jcpny1/portfolio-analyzer/README.md

 ## History
 ```
+07-Dec-20  1.0.2  Bulk load series data takes more than one day with throttling.
+Heroku restarts dynos at midnight causing job to start over again, so it never finishes.
+                  This update implements restart logic, so the job can pick up where it left off.
 21-Nov-20  1.0.1  Update remaining packages.
 Comment out failing test (new Enzyme package?).
 14-Nov-20  1.0.0  Updated remaining gems and packages where possible.
 Updated test code and configs.
 10-Nov-20  0.9.0  Updated Ruby to 2.7.2.
 Updated gems.
 Updated Highcharts and Highstock.